liorghub/SONiC/doc/ztp/inband_ztp.md

 - Run config reload to load the newly created config_db.json, stop ZTP process if running and delete ZTP json to prepare for a new ZTP session.

 ### 3.1.2 interfaces-config service
-After config reload, service interfaces-config runs and perfrom the following:
+After config reload, during init, systemd runs service interfaces-config runs and perfrom the following:

 ![interfaces-config](images/interfaces-config.svg)